- Erica Mixon, Senior Site Editor

 David Giambruno: The difference between then and now is really the ecosystems around SDDCs.
 When I did it a couple of years ago, I was literally pulling all of the vendors into a room.
 A lot of my effort was really around vendor management, getting the vendors all in the same room to work. … I literally had a greenfield, I didn't have to worry about changing the wheels on the car while the wheel was moving -- I just had to build the car.

 The hard part was wrapping peoples' heads around an SDDC because it's very orthogonal to traditional network storage and compute.
 People have gotten used to the idea of a virtual server, but a virtual network?
 Those are very different.
-I joke that I'm old enough that I remember when cache was the new thing in storage, so the first time you took spindles away from a DBA they all freaked out on you.
+I joke that I'm old enough that I remember when cache was the thing in storage, so the time you took spindles away from a DBA they all freaked out on you.
 It's a mental transition.
 The technology's not hard; it's easy to understand.
 But it is a different operating paradigm.

 Since a lot of companies aren't at that stage of SDDC adoption yet, who do you turn to for resources if you need them?